makerdao/mips/MIP77/MIP77.md

 The participation metric is a percentage of all on-chain polls and executive proposals a delegate has voted on.
 For this metric, "Abstain" is a valid vote.
 Executive Votes and polls are tracked separately and also as a combined value.

-For example, a score of 100% would mean that a Delegate has voted in all possible polls since they started their role as a Recognized Delegate.
+For example, a score of 100% would mean that a Delegate has voted in all possible polls and Executive Votes since they started their role as a Recognized Delegate.

 It is expected that Recognized Delegates vote on Executive Proposals, or voice their explicit opposition, within 72 hours of them being posted to the voting portal.